meilisearch/specifications/text/0002-searchable-display-attributes-behaviors.md

 The main issues we want to address here are:
 - The question of `searchableAttributes` order when the wildcard is used.
-- The fact that already known attributes (e.g from facets), are not indexed correctly is put before the documents (bug), need to be taken into account in the design.
+- The fact that already known attributes (e.g from facets), are not correctly added to `searchableAttributes` and `displayedAttributes` when adding new documents (bug), need to be taken into account in the design.

 ### Motivation